Lokankara/Microservice/rover/README.md

 How many movies have/don't have fun facts?
 In how many movies were Keanu Reeves and Robin Williams?

-Play with chatGPT.
 Download the file
-Chat GPT: Gather statistics about each column, such as counts, unique values, and missing values.
+Gather statistics about each column, such as counts, unique values, and missing values.
 -- Answer
 The dataset contains 1,976 entries and 11 columns.
 Here is a summary of the non-null count for each column: